 Composer/playwright Adam Whiteman, a lawyer by trade, and a recording producer by interest became enamored with traditional Irish musics while producing the CD “Irish Music in Chicago.”
 Whiteman’s research lead him to Francis O’Neill and his amazing life story that featured world traveling, police work and Irish music.
 With the help of director Stefan Brun, Whiteman created Music Mad which includes terrific music by a band consisting of world-class Irish musicians from Chicago.
-As we hear Chief O “Neill ( now played by Tom Cassidy) tell his story, the band plays transitional tunes to either underscore the mood and emotion of the story or to exemplify actual Irish traditions.
+As we hear Chief O “Neill ( played with zest by Brett Tewell) tell his story, the band plays transitional tunes to either underscore the mood and emotion of the story or to exemplify actual Irish traditions.

 This wonderful drama with music is rich in storytelling (who knew about Chief O’ Neill?); terrific toe-tapping tunes as well as vivid characters that populated Chicago in the late 19th and early 20th Century Chicago.
 We get a taste of life in Ireland in the 1860’s that drove O’ Neill from Ireland.
 We also see why music was so important to O’Neill and his countrymen.
 The blend of history, music and the story of a man’s life give us a glimpse into the soul of an Irishman who became a fine American as well as a preserver of hiss homeland’s music traditions.